pwilmart/precursor_mass_corrections/README.md

 It is human nature to want to ignore those.
 We paid big money for that Orbitrap and every ion better have a gosh darn accurate mass or we are sending that box back to Thermo...
 Your data may have some thoughts on that and maybe we should listen to the data.
 After all, the mass spec never lies.
 Again, we have decoy match scores in red and target match scores in blue.
 We see that the decoy random error model matches the incorrect target distribution very well.
 We also see that we do in fact have a lot of IDs that do not have an accurate mass.

 We could come up with a list of unsupported speculations as to why that might be.
-I think that the most likely thing that is going on here where a complex proteome is being separated in a single LC run, is co-isolated co-eluting peptides (of the same charge state).
-The instrument assigns a parent ion mass to the MS2 spectrum based on its algorithms (how it picks monoisotopic peaks and dynamic exclusion).
-That call may not jibe with the fragment ions that produce the highest Comet scores.
+I think that the most likely thing that is going on here, where a complex proteome is being separated in a single LC run, is co-isolated co-eluting peptides (of the same charge state).
+The instrument assigns a parent ion mass to the MS2 spectrum based on its algorithms (how it picks monoisotopic peaks and does dynamic exclusion).
+The monoisotopic mass call may not jibe with the fragment ions that produce the highest Comet scores.
 When we have a wide parent ion mass tolerance, we can sample more theoretical peptides and find better scoring matches.
+What ever peptide scores best will be the top hit whether it has accurate mass agreement with the precursor call or not.

 There is more going on here, though.
 We have far fewer "extra" IDs from the 50 PPM search compared to the 1.25 Da search.
 We also have differences in the score distribution shapes.
 With 50 PPM, we have a more right-hand-tailed red distribution.
 That pushes the score threshold up to over 6.0.
 In the 1.25 Da search, the threshold is around 4.0.
 This could be that the 50 PPM search is coercing incorrect sequences onto higher quality MS2 spectra resulting in atypically high scoring decoy matches.
 It can also be partly due to 50 PPM tolerances having few scored peptides for some m/z values.
 The discriminant function used in PAW has a heavy weighting on the deltaCN term, which can be erratic when there are few scored peptides.
-This effect is hit and miss as many m/z values will have many matches and some will have small numbers.
-What ever the reasons, narrow tolerance searches do not recover the inaccurate mass matches as well as wide tolerance searches.
+This effect is hit and miss as many m/z values will have many matches and some will have small numbers of matches.
+What ever the reasons, narrow tolerance searches do not recover the inaccurate mass matches as well as wide tolerance searches do.

 ## Wrap time

-I did not run monocle on the data and process that with my pipeline (I do not have unlimited time).
-I think I have made the case that as big a problem as instrument monoisotopic mass mis-calls is using a narrow tolerance search.
-A wide tolerance search was dramatically better than the narrow tolerance search (keep in mind that some folks think 50 PPM is a wide tolerance...) with about half of the gain coming from M1 triggers.
+I did not run monocle on the data and process that with my pipeline (I do not have unlimited time - sorry).
+I think I have made the case that instrument monoisotopic mass mis-calls is only part of the story.
+Using a narrow tolerance search is also a big part of the issue (as are co-eluting peptides).
+A wide tolerance search was dramatically better than the narrow tolerance search (keep in mind that some folks think 50 PPM is a wide tolerance) with about half of the gain coming from M1 triggers.
 The other half came from better recovery of correct IDs, especially those with larger deltamass differences.

-There is much more work that needs to be done to explore this topic.
-We can change the crowded separation space issue.
-How to compare a larger separation to single shot is, of course, not simple.
+There is much more work that needs to be done to finish exploring this topic.
+We can reduce the crowded separation space problem with more fractionation.
+How to compare a larger separation to single shot run is, of course, not simple.
 You have to be smart to figure out the metrics that are not dependent on the sampling depth difference.
 There may be questions about whether the correct PSMs are really correct.
 Co-fragmenting peptides make that challenging.
 Assigning one sequence one time and another sequence under different conditions could both be correct.
 Having the same sequence for the same MS2 scan may not be a signature of correctness.
-I could go one.
+Analysis methods that increase PSM count should probably add more PSMs to high and medium abundance proteins.
+Every confidently identified protein always has additional low abundance, lower scoring peptides.
+More correct peptides should increase protein coverages.

 The work in the papers I listed above is pretty good.
+They do not have any glaring flaws.
+I do think that they all come up a bit short on the science side.
 The papers are about algorithms to correct MS1 data.
 They end up mostly confounding how parent ion information, fragment ion spectra, and search engines affect PSM identifications.
-This is an interesting topic, but it is getting a little far from instrument monoisotopic mass measurments.
+This is an interesting topic, but it is getting a little far from how well do mass spectrometers measure monoisotopic masses.

 Search engines have options to address many of these issues when performing narrow tolerance searches.
-I have explored these with the [sea lion urine](https://github.com/pwilmart/Sea_lion_urine_SpC) data but I need more time to complete that work.
+I have explored these with the [sea lion urine](https://github.com/pwilmart/Sea_lion_urine_SpC) data but I need more time to complete and share that work.
 The urine samples are a much more realistic matrix than yeast digests or HeLa digest.
 Yeast and HeLa cells are too good to really test things.
 You could fix the reputation of proteomics overnight by restricting grant funding to studies of yeast and HeLa cells.
 That could make proteomics so amazingly reproducible that it would be the envy of the rest of experimental science.

+---

 ## Supplemental Baggage

-Here are the screen shots from the PAW pipeline in all of their glory (gory?) for both searches for those who just can't get enough of these styling histogram plots.
+Here are the screen shots from the PAW pipeline (for both searches) in all of their glory for those who just can't get enough of these styling histogram plots!

 ---